idilezgikaraaslan/Data-Science-and-Machine-Learning-Projects/README.md

 # Data Science and Machine Learning Projects

-This repository contains my projects from the **Python for Data Science and Machine Learning Bootcamp** (Udemy), which I am currently completing.
+This repository contains my projects from the **Python for Data Science and Machine Learning Bootcamp** (Udemy, 25 hours).
 The projects demonstrate practical applications of core concepts in data science and machine learning using Python.

 ## Topics and Tools